 Most projects will fall into one of the following general categories:

 I encourage you to find a topic of high interest to you; feel free to be creative in selecting a project topic!
 You're welcome to pick a topic that is connected to your current research, and in general I'm happy to discuss possible topics with you in advance.
 (See the end of this writeup for a list of past projects to get the flavor of what students have done.
 I can provide more specifics about these if you'd like.)

 Often you can pursue the same project jointly for two different classes.
 If this would be the case, you need to discuss it first both with me and with the other instructor(s).

 In general, you should work in a team of two.
+One resource for finding a partner is posting your interests/thoughts to Piazza.
 Individual projects may be doable but require prior discussion with the instructor.
 If you want to work in a team larger than two, first talk with me about why this is appropriate and how the work will be divided.

 With coauthors, I've written some papers providing advice for researchers:

 The Initial Thoughts email is due the evening of Friday Jan 31.